ianboyko/uniforlsp/content/french/post/about.md

 ---
 title: A propos
-linktitle: A propos
-# description: About Unifor Legal Services
 date: 2021-05-06
-# categories:
-#   - ""
-# tags:
-#   - ""
-menu: main
+description: A propos
+summary: A propos
+slug: about
+translationKey: about
 weight: 3
-translationKey: about
 toc: true
+linktitle: A propos
+menu: main
 ---

 ### A propos